 Why Open Source?

-Many companies and users got their first taste of open source software though the Linux operating system.
-Over the years, open source code dramatically expanded to provide options for all users in almost all areas of software development and testing.
+Many companies and users got their first taste of open source software through the Linux operating system.
+Over the years, open-source code dramatically expanded to provide options for all users in almost all areas of development and software testing.
 There are numerous benefits to open source software beyond the “free” price.
-A few that come to mind are better security, higher quality, transparency of code base and updates, the freedom to customize, interoperability options among other technologies, and last but not least, a vibrant support community that generally ensures that the platform is up to date and incorporating new technologies while troubleshooting any issues and incompatibilities that arise.
+A few that come to mind are, higher quality, transparency of code base and updates, the freedom to customize, interoperability options among other technologies, and last but not least, a vibrant support community that generally ensures that the platform is up to date and incorporating new technologies while troubleshooting any issues and incompatibilities that arise.

 Why Selenium Software Testing?

 Selenium has had a very active developer community for over a decade.
 It allows developers to write scripts in a number of popular programming languages, can be used in a variety of Selenium IDEs, and supports testing frameworks such as JUnit and TestNG.
 This flexibility allows QA engineers to get up and running with Selenium quickly using languages they are already familiar with, without the need to develop an extensive new skillset.
 Selenium can be configured with a variety of Web Drivers to simulate different browsers for cross-browser testing (e.g., Chrome, Firefox, Safari).
 It can also be integrated with add-on test development tools including (e.g., Maven w/ Jenkins) to support continuous integration, customized report generation, and distribution.